-The Department of History offers the Doctor of Philosophy in History.
-In view of our commitment to the doctoral program, we do not offer a terminal AM.
-Although the department offers any historical specialization covered by a tenured faculty member, it specializes in the history of 17th- through 19th-century America, 20th-century America, Africa, American political culture, Central Europe, Medieval and Early Modern Europe, East Asia (China, Japan), international urban history, and the Middle East.
+The Department of History offers the Doctor of Philosophy (PhD) in History.
+In view of our commitment to the doctoral program, we do not offer a terminal Master of Arts (AM).
+Although the department offers any historical specialization covered by a tenured faculty member, it specializes in the history of 17th- through 20th-century America; Africa; American political culture; Central Europe; Medieval and Early Modern Europe; East Asia (China, Japan); international urban history; and the Middle East.

 Many of our students pursue interdisciplinary studies and have teaching opportunities in other departments and programs: African and African-American Studies; American Culture Studies; East Asian Languages and Cultures; International and Area Studies; Jewish, Islamic and Near Eastern Languages and Cultures; and Women, Gender, and Sexuality Studies.
 The graduate program admits only a small number of students each year in order to promote a close working relationship between students and faculty.
 We encourage students to develop creative, self-tailored programs of study.

 In considering applications for admission, the department places great emphasis on an applicant's fit with a particular tenured faculty member (who will serve as the student's primary adviser), on the applicant's proposed future research as described in the personal statement, and on the writing sample submitted with the application.

 Doctoral students generally devote their first three years to courses, preparing for qualifying examinations in three fields of history, and producing a portfolio containing two research papers of publishable quality.

 PhD in History

 Doctoral candidates ordinarily spend at least two, and more often three, full academic years in residence.
 Before the dissertation defense takes place, doctoral candidates must have gained essential language and quantitative skills, completed the necessary courses, and researched and written a dissertation.